canonical/netbox/docs/plugins/development/filtersets.md

     filterset = MyModelFitlerSet
 ```

-To enable a filter on a  REST API endpoint, set it as the `filterset_class` attribute on the API view:
+To enable a filter set on a  REST API endpoint, set the `filterset_class` attribute on the API view:

 ```python
 # api/views.py